codatio/codat-docs/docs/using-the-api/rate-limits.md

 ### Rate limit headers

-In order to understand how your use of the API is currently tracking against your limits, every response from the API will include a set of headers.
+Every response from our API includes a set of headers that show how your use compares to your rate limits:

-`X-Rate-Limit-Limit` (number) : This header tells you what the maximum number of requests was for the current quota period.
+- `X-Rate-Limit-Limit` tells you the maximum number of requests for the current quota period.

-`X-Rate-Limit-Remaining` (number): This header tells you how many request you have remaining.
+- `X-Rate-Limit-Remaining` tells you the number of remaining requests you have in the quota period.

-`X-Rate-Limit-Reset` (date): This header tells you when the quota will be reset.
+- `X-Rate-Limit-Reset` tells you the date when the quota will be reset.

-Once the limit has been exceeded further requests will also contain the standard `Retry-After` header which will inform your system when they can next carry out that request.
+Once the limit is exceeded, all further requests will also contain the standard `Retry-After` header that informs your system when the request can be performed next.

 ## Hard DoS-based limits